Equal Pay for Similar Work: Proofs

 \begin{enumerate}

-\item For almost all $v<w_1$, all workers of productivity $v$ are unemployed: for almost all $v<w_1$, $f^1_A(v)=f^1_B(v)=f^2_A(v)=f^2_B(v)=0$, \item for almost all $v\in (w_2,1]$, all workers of productivity $v$ are hired by firm 2, i.e., $f^2_A(v)=f_A(v)$ and $f^2_B(v)=f_B(v)$, and \item for almost all $v\in [w_1,w_2]$, all workers of productivity $v$ are hired by firm 1, i.e., $f^1_A(v)=f_A(v)$ and $f^1_B(v)=f_B(v)$. \end{enumerate}
+\item For almost all $v<w_1$, all workers of productivity $v$ are unemployed: for almost all $v<w_1$, $f^1_A(v)=f^1_B(v)=f^2_A(v)=f^2_B(v)=0$, \item for almost all $v\in (w_2,1]$, all workers of productivity $v$ are hired by firm 2, i.e. $f^2_A(v)=f_A(v)$ and $f^2_B(v)=f_B(v)$, and \item for almost all $v\in [w_1,w_2]$, all workers of productivity $v$ are hired by firm 1, i.e. $f^1_A(v)=f_A(v)$ and $f^1_B(v)=f_B(v)$. \end{enumerate}

-Point 1 follows from our previous argument that no firm hires a positive measure of workers at wage higher than productivity in any core outcome.
+Point 1 follows from our previous individual rationality argument that no firm hires a positive measure of workers at wage higher than productivity in any core outcome.
 Point 2 is demonstrated with the following argument.
-As argued in the previous paragraph, firm 2 will hire almost no workers with productivity $v\in[w_1,w_2]$.
+Individual rationality implies firm 2 will hire almost no workers with productivity $v\in[w_1,w_2]$.
 If there exists a set $V\subset[w_2,1]$ with positive measure such that $f^2_A(v)<f_A(v)$ or $f^2_B(v)<f_B(v)$ for all $v\in V$, then firm 2 can block outcome $O$ via $\tilde O_2$ such that for all $g\in\{A,B\}$:

 which clearly blocks $O$ as firm 2's profit increases (from hiring additional workers at a positive marginal profit) and Condition 1 of the definition of block is satisfied for all $v \in (w_2,1]$.
 Point 3 follows from a similar argument as the proof of point 2.